 Humans sometimes choose similar or identical names for objects, types, aggregates of types, subprograms and modules.
 They tend to use characteristics that are specific to the native language of the software developer to aid in this effort, such as use of mixed-casing, underscores and periods, or use of plural and singular forms to support the separation of items with similar names.
 Similarly, development conventions sometimes use casing for differentiation (for example, all uppercase for constants).

 Human cognitive problems occur when different (but similar) objects, subprograms, types, or constants differ in name so little that human reviewers are unlikely to distinguish between them, or when the system maps such entities to a single entity.
+Typing errors can lead to unintended bindings.
+The problem is amplified if a language does not require explicit declarations of names.

 Conventions such as the use of capitalization, and singular/plural distinctions may work in small and medium projects, but there are a number of significant issues to be considered: